AdeebIsmail/ArcadeGame/README.md

 C - Climb the ladder (Can only be done if the gold is in the inventory of the player, and the player is on the same tile as the ladder)<br/>
 N - Starts a new game after death<br/>
 8 - Turns on Cheat Mode, reveals all of the tiles.<br/>

+# Tower of Hanoi
+## How to play
+The aim of the game is to move all the disks on the first pillar to the last pillar.
+You cannot put the larger disk on a smaller disk.
+Press 1,2 or 3 to select which pole you would like to move the top most disk.
+Then press 1, 2 or 3 to move that disk to the corresponding pole.
+# Shape Smasher
+## How to play
+The aim of the game is to get the highest score possiable.
+Clicking the triangle will give you 5 points, circle 3, square 1.
+Each shape stay on the screen in a spot for a certain amount of time.
+If you do not click the shape before it moves, then you will lose one life.
+You get three lives and each time you lose one a skull appears in the bottom of the screen.
+# Hey That's my Fish
+## How to play
+This is a two player game and the aim is to get more points than your enemy.
+Each player gets 5 penguins.
+At the start of the game, each player takes turns placeing down their penguin.
+At the start the penguins can only be placed on the 1 fish square.
+After that, each player takes turns moving their penguins.
+On your turn, you can only choose one of your penguins to move.

 <br/>
 If there are any issues with JavaFX not compiling, refer to this https://openjfx.io/openjfx-docs/#introduction